jsa-research/limbus-buildgen/README.md

 ## Use
 To use, just run:
 ```
-./duk sea-strap.js > Makefile
+./duk sea-strap.js generic > Makefile
+./duk sea-strap.js freebsd > Makefile.freebsd
 ```

-(_Note: At the moment this only builds a bootstrap makefile for itself.
+(_Note: At the moment this only builds a bootstrap makefiles for itself.
 Not very useful..._)

 ## Test
 As sea-strap.js uses mocha to perform unit-testing,